codr7/g-fu/v1/doc/doom_fire_kata.md

 The idea is to model each particle of the fire as a value that decays from white to black along a reddish scale while moving upwards.
 This is the reason for the white line at the bottom, that's where new particles are born.
 Add a touch of pseudo-chaos to make it interesting and that's pretty much it.

 ### Implementation
 Particles are represented using an array of bytes representing the green part of their color.
 Red is locked at 255 and blue at 0 to get a gradient of red/yellow colors.

-Since the particles have to be printed top to bottom eventually, yet calculated bottom-top; a pair of accessors are provided to allow convenient 0-based bottom-top indexing.
+We start with module variables and a set of utilities for manipulating the console, more info may be found on [Wikipedia](https://en.wikipedia.org/wiki/ANSI_escape_code).

 ```
 (env fire (width 50 height 25